RadarVisuals/RADAR/full_codebase_dump.md

         const state = useEngineStore.getState();
         this.crossfadeValue = state.renderedCrossfader;
         this.transitionMode = state.transitionMode;
-        this.industrialConfig = state.industrialConfig; // Sync initial config

-        // Listen for updates
-        SignalBus.on('crossfader:update', (val) => { this.crossfadeValue = val; });
+        // Listen for high-frequency updates from UI/Sequencer SignalBus.on('crossfader:update', (val) => { this.crossfadeValue = val; });
     }

-    setIndustrialConfig(config) {
-        this.industrialConfig = config;
-    }
+    // Legacy support method (can be removed, but kept to prevent PixiEngine crash if called) setIndustrialConfig(config) {
+        // No-op: Industrial config is now handled by ModulationEngine }

     setParallax(x, y) {